aolayeye/Interactive_Web_Dashboard/README.md

 ![Page_with_Cleared_Filters](https://user-images.githubusercontent.com/67847583/124837157-ec992c00-df49-11eb-9c45-fba5d5075ba5.png)

 #### Drawback 2
 Another drawback is: how the search returns only exact matches.
 In a scenario where the user knows only part of the name of a city, for example, our search will not return any results.
 If a city name was "el cajon," entering only "cajon" will not return any results.
+#### Recommendation
 If we implemented JavaScript's indexOf method, we would match more nuanced user searches and return results when users enter "cajon" instead of "el cajon."